 - Supporting Documents: To apply you need to submit the following documents: Two recommendation letters, One completed Application Form (which includes an applicant’s agreement to conditions stated on the Signature Page of the Application Form).
 Applicant’s Bachelor’s degree diploma, C.V. has written in English, unconditional (except for financing) Letter of Admission for the upcoming academic year to the JJ/WBGSP preferred university master’s program.

-- Admission Requirements: Before applying for the opportunity applicants need to take admission in JJ/WBGSP preferred university master’s programs for the upcoming academic year.
+- Admission Requirements: Before applying for the scholarship applicants need to take admission in JJ/WBGSP preferred university master’s programs for the upcoming academic year.

 - Language Requirement: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

 The winning applicant of the scholarship will receive the following: